Bug-nana/uPressure/README.md

 This project is using 2x Micro:Bit V2 with UART protocol to transfer data.

 Team Member:
-Darwin HUI
+Darwin HUI,
-SIU Siu Ting
+SIU Siu Ting,
 YUNG Kam Lun

 2022 Fall